BawdyAnarchist/QubesTricks/QubesSetup/SetupIdeas.md

 FF is open source spyware, now funded primarily by google.
 Every new release has new default-on spyware settings that have to be manually turned off, buried in about:config.
 Check out ghacks user.js for help in hardening FF.
 Also, umatrix is a powerful addon.
 \</RANT\>

 Colorcoding.
-I prefer to colorcode based on both the security and anonymity of the VM in question.
-Gray for templates, red for system level VMs, green for publicly known identities, and purple for anon/Tor.
+I prefer to colorcode based on a combination of purpose, security level, and anonymity of the VM in question.
+Gray for templates, red for system level VMs, black is secure offline VMs, green for publicly known identities, and purple for anon/Tor.

-I also rename my disposable and Whonix VMs, as you will notice if you use the i3gen.conf (i3 script).
+I also rename my disposable and Whonix VMs, as you will notice if you use i3gen setup.

 ### VPN Qube Setup

 Wireguard is a superior VPN implementation, and now available in the Linux kernel.

-I recommend using this repo/guide for configuring VPN Qubes: https://github.com/hkbakke/qubes-wireguard
+I recommend using this repo/guide for configuring VPN Qubes:
+https://github.com/hkbakke/qubes-wireguard

 ### Quirks and Gotchas

-Inside your i3wm config, remove `-d` options from `i3lock` It's deprecated, and might've been causing screen freezes.
+Inside your i3wm config, remove `-d` options from `i3lock`
+It's deprecated, and might've been causing screen freezes.

 Sometimes a pop-up window will be blank.
 Toggling fullscreen usually fixes that

 **Touchpad:** I prefer to enable tapping (instead of click-pressing).
 Make persistent:
-`vi /usr/share/X11/xorg.conf.d/60-libinput.conf`

 ```
+vi /usr/share/X11/xorg.conf.d/60-libinput.conf

 Section "InputClass"
 	Identifier "libinput touchpad catchall"
 	MatchIsTouchpad "on"